godiard/help-activity/source/poll.rst

 Collect Poll Data
 -----------------

-Now that your poll is built, invite people to take your poll on the XO.
+Now that your poll is built, invite people to take your poll on your laptop.
 Walk around with your laptop, and ask people to answer your research question.

 Decide how you are going to get the information you need.
-You could read your question and the answer choices to each person and click their answer on your XO.
+You could read your question and the answer choices to each person and click their answer on your laptop.
 Or, you can show each person how to select your poll from the list, read the poll by themselves and click on their answer choice by themselves.

 For best results, each person should vote only once.
 The Poll will close when you reach the number of your “sample size.”